Tunnelsats/tunnelsats/FAQ.md

 Running a lightning nodes behind a VPN requires a range of features public VPN providers usually do not offer. **Tunnel⚡Sats** is specially designed for the lightning node use case in mind.
 So we pack up everything that's needed:
 - static VPN IP: no more disconnects due to changing VPN IPs and no hassle setting up Dynamic DNS
 - static forwarded Ports: assign VPN's port to your node config and you are good to go
+- secure VPN tunnels: we provide quantum-safe VPN tunnels using pre-shared keys
-- split-tunneling: we exclude Tor traffic automatically from routing through the VPN network.
-Contrary to "Tor over VPN", this enables redundancy of connectivity for your node meaning: If Tor goes down, VPN still plays and vice versa.
+- split-tunneling: we exclude everything else besides lightning p2p traffic from the VPN network.
+Contrary to "Tor over VPN", this enables redundancy of connectivity for your node meaning: If Tor goes down, VPN still plays nice and vice versa (which should never happen).

 <br/>

 ### Is your service reliable?
-We use premium VPS Services with tight SLAs and proven, recorded high uptime.
-We also setup servers across different service providers to allow for switches in case something out of our control happens.
+We use premium VPS Services with tight SLAs and proven, recorded high uptime (99,99%).
+We also setup servers across different service providers to allow for switching in case something out of our control happens.
 We also setup tight monitoring systems for our VMs, with alert mechanisms and coverage by 3 people in operations.
 That said, we're early in our offering and happily provide regular uptime metrics when we enter beta phase, to provide more objective reliability data here.

 <br/>

 ### Do you store my data?
 If so, which one and how do you use it?
 We don't log IPs in our Webserver access data.
-We will soon offer an .onion website to allow for even greater anonymity.
+We also offer an .onion website to allow for even greater anonymity: http://tunnelpasz3fpxhuw6obb5tpuqkxmcmvqh7asx5vkqfwe7ix74ry22ad.onion

 We don't store packets or logfiles from or to your node once the tunnel is established.
-We also store the payment hash as accounting confirmation in LNBits.
-We do have your node's IP address in memory to keep the tunnel connection alive, which will be discarded once you stop using our service.
+What we do store: We store the payment hash as accounting confirmation in LNBits.
+We do have to keep your node's IP address in memory for the the tunnel connection alive, which will be discarded once you disconnect.
 Hence it's extremely important to save your Wireguard configuration files, because there is no way for us to re-retrieve that information.

 <br/>

 ### What options do I have if I'm not happy?
-This depends on the service level you encountered.
-Happiness is quite subjective.
-When our service wasn't broken from a technology point of view, which means that the tunnel is working, and your node is operating in hybrid mode, we would expect you to honor your payment commitment until your subscription ends.
-However, we are approachable, and can discuss whatever is bugging you, and see how we can find a solution bareably for all of us.
+This is still beta status, so please be bare with us.
+If you experience issues, please contact us and let us know.
+We are approachable and can discuss whatever is bugging you and see how we can find a solution.

 <br/>

 ### How can I extend my subscription?
-Let's say you bought the 1 month for testing the services, and all is going great.
-Now your subscription is coming to an end, and you like to extend it to add another 3 months.
-Since we don't offer a login-service, you'd need until shortly before your previous subscription ends, and
+Let's say you bought the 1 month for testing the services and all is going great.
+Now your subscription is coming to an end and you like to extend it to add another 3 months.
+Since we don't offer a login-service (yet), you need to remember your subscription end date and before expiry
 - buy a new subscription
 - download or transfer via email the new configuration file from the website
 - copy and replace old configuration file with the new one in `/etc/wireguard`
+- adjust the newly assigned {vpnExternalPort} in your lightning configuration (externalIP (LND) or announce-addr (CLN))
-- restart wireguard: `sudo systemctl restart wg-quick@tunnelsats`
+- restart wireguard and lightning: `sudo systemctl restart wg-quick@tunnelsatsv2` and your lightning implementation

 <br/>

 ### Are you offering any discounts?
 Yes, as you can see, the longer the subscription, the more the discount.
 We offer 5% for 3 months, 10% for 6 months, and 20% for 12 months.
-You can also expect to buy cheaper today, since we do expect prices to rise further into launching (moneyprintergobrrrrr).
+You can also expect to buy cheaper today, since we do expect prices to rise further into launching.

 <br/>